oduwsdl/University-Twitter-Engagement/README.md

 ### NCAA

 To select the universities of interest to our study, we begin with the 351 American colleges and universities as Division I by the the National Collegiate Athletic Association (NCAA).
 For evalution, we consider a subset of 65 universities associated with the Power Five conferences: SEC, ACC, Big Ten, Pac-12, and Big-12.
-The [`NCAA`](NCAA) folder contains several file which provide information related to athletic expenditures and conference membership.
+The [`NCAA`](NCAA) folder contains several files which provide information related to athletic expenditures and conference membership.

 ### Twitter Dataset